-If you can pry yourself away from Aruba’s idyllic beaches, epicurean adventures abound for curious palates.
+If you can pry yourself away from Aruba’s idyllic beaches, food adventures abound.
 Challenged with growing produce on a small, arid island, early Arubans ate what was easily available, including soups and stews of goat, chicken, or seafood; cheese casseroles stuffed with what was left in the larder; and, of course, the catch of the day.
-Over time, however, the more than 90 nationalities that call the island home have created a rich gastronomic tapestry, complete with flavors from the Caribbean, North and South America, Indonesia, Asia, Europe, and more.
+Over time, however, the more than 90 nationalities that call the island home have created a rich gastronomic tapestry, complete with flavors from the Caribbean, North and South America, Indonesia, Asia, Europe, and elsewhere.

-Today, there’s also an exciting new energy infusing Aruba’s food scene with everything from modern restaurants in restored heritage houses to floating brunches, chef’s table dinners, and gourmet walking tours.
+Today, there’s also an exciting new energy infusing Aruba’s food scene with modern restaurants in restored heritage houses, chef’s table dinners, and gourmet walking tours.
 Even creative plant-based fare has taken root on the island.

 To experience the island’s compelling culinary mix of old and new, we’ve rounded up the 10 best foods in Aruba and where to try them.

 At Taste My Aruba, convivial owner Nathaly de Mey shares the flavors of fresh fish she remembers from her childhood on the island.
 Using her own fleet of Aruban fishermen, she serves only what’s fresh that morning, whether that’s red snapper, wahoo, mahi mahi, yellowfin tuna, grouper, or even lobster.
-Whatever’s on deck, guests at the inviting restaurant, housed in a restored century-old building in downtown Oranjestad, enjoy it expertly prepared, often with a traditional red Creole sauce of peppers and herbs from de Mey’s own garden.
-Dine inside or out, but don’t miss the homemade cashew nut cake for dessert.
+Guests at the inviting restaurant, housed in a restored century-old building in downtown Oranjestad, enjoy the fish expertly prepared, often with a traditional red Creole sauce of peppers and herbs from de Mey’s own garden.
+Dine inside or out, but don’t miss the house-made cashew nut cake for dessert.

 Keshi yena, or stuffed cheese